Floofball-uwu/Jukeustry/README.md

 # Jukebox Mod
 Adds jukeboxes to the game.
 Thats it.
 May or may not add more in the future.

+This mod is a valid and working java example mod.

 # JSON
 Theoretical JSON support should already exist.